tinoryj/FeatureSpy/README.md

 ### Usage

 You can test the prototype in a single machine and connect the key server, cloud, and client instances via the local loopback interface in `bin` directory.
-Since the key enclave needs to be attested by the cloud before usage, you need to start the cloud (`server-sgx`) first, then start the key server (`keymanager-sgx`), and wait for the message `KeyServerMain : key server remote attestation done, start to provide service` that indicates a successful attestation. **Currently, we have provided a set of Intel EPID-based remote attestation subscription keys for testing in `./Prototype/config.json`**
+Since the key enclave needs to be attested by the cloud before usage, you need to start the cloud (`server-sgx`) first, then start the key server (`keymanager-sgx`), and wait for the message `KeyServerMain : key server remote attestation done, start to provide service` that indicates a successful attestation.
+Note that here you need multiple console windows or tabs to start the key server, cloud and client respectively. **Currently, we have provided a set of Intel EPID-based remote attestation subscription keys for testing in `./Prototype/config.json`** However, the embedded certificate may be invalid due to Intel's certificate authority mechanism.
+At this time, please refer to the registration section in [Prototype README](./Prototype/README.md) to register from the official website of Intel and refer to [Prototype README](./Prototype/README.md) to set the `SPID`, `_PriSubscriptionKey`, and `_SecSubscriptionKey`.

 ```shell
 cd Prototype/